 What’s The Difference Between an Email Marketing Manager and An Email Marketing Coordinator?

-An email marketing manager focuses on email marketing strategy, while an email marketing coordinator supports the day-to-day execution of individual campaigns.
+An email marketing manager focuses on email marketing strategy, while an email marketing coordinator supports the day-to-day implementation and execution of email marketing campaigns.

 What Does An Email Marketing Manager Do?

-The email marketing manager is held accountable for the overall performance of the email channel:
+The email marketing manager is held accountable for the overall performance of the email marketing channel:

 - Meeting channel Key Performance Indicators (e.g. traffic, conversions, engagements)